Last editedJul 20234 min read

 Do you know what your fees are for credit card payments?

-Instant Bank Pay transaction fees are on average 54% cheaper than credit cards, and we don’t charge high-value transaction fees and for many customers fees are capped at £4.
+Instant Bank Pay transaction fees are on average 54% cheaper than credit cards, and we don’t charge high-value transaction fees and for many customers fees are capped at £4 on our Standard pricing plan.
 That means instead of paying £15 (3%) on a £500 transaction, we’d charge you £4 — almost ¼ the fee you’d pay to a card company.

 Instant Bank pay vs manual bank transfer